Updated September 2023

-When I started this company 20 years ago, most of my work was freelancing.
-Freelancers dream of long-term, great-to-work-with clients, like Match.com.
-I've created dating and relationship content for them since 2001!
-For most of that time, I've been lucky enough to work with Lori Polemenakos, a great editor, wrangler and supporter.
-It seemed only logical to have her kick off our Freelance Writers Appreciation Week coverage.
-If you need content but can't afford the headcount, follow this advice to get the most out of freelancer writers.
+When I started this company, most of my work was freelancing.
+Freelancers dream of long-term, great-to-work-with clients like Match.com (I created dating and relationship content for them for 12+ years!)
+For most of that time, my contact was Lori Polemenakos, a great editor, wrangler and supporter.
+It seemed only logical to ask her how she does it.

 5 tips for building great freelancer relationships